andrew/ultimate-awesome/README.md

 - [awesome-buggy-erc20-tokens](https://github.com/sec-bit/awesome-buggy-erc20-tokens) - A Collection of Vulnerabilities in ERC20 Smart Contracts With Tokens Affected.
 - [awesome-mitre-attack](https://github.com/infosecn1nja/awesome-mitre-attack) - A curated list of awesome resources related to Mitre ATT&CK™ Framework.
 - [awesome4girls](https://github.com/cristianoliveira/awesome4girls) - A curated list of inclusive events/projects/initiatives for women in the tech area. :gift_heart:.
-- [awesome-thesis](https://github.com/ocean1/awesome-thesis) - A curated list of practical tips and tricks to help you achieve an awesome CS master thesis [WIP] - contributions are welcome.
 - [awesome-playdate](https://github.com/sayhiben/awesome-playdate) - A list of awesome resources for Playdate ( game development and the Playdate SDK (
 - [awesome-embodied-vision](https://github.com/ChanganVR/awesome-embodied-vision) - Reading list for research topics in embodied vision.
 - [awesome-jekyll](https://github.com/planetjekyll/awesome-jekyll) - A collection of awesome Jekyll goodies (tools, templates, plugins, guides, etc.).